notslang/recipes/tiramisu.md

 Slowly stream coffee syrup into egg yolks while beating with hand mixer.
 This will pasteurize the egg yolks.
 Do not cook the egg yolks.

-Beat until mixture is thick, with a mousse like texture.
+Beat until mixture is thick, with a mousse like texture (ribbon like).
 About 3 minutes.
 Mixture will have cooled to room temp

 ### Filling Part 2